 My organization wants to apply for a Public Programming grant AND a Capacity Building grant.
 Can we?
 Close Open

 No. Your organization may only submit one application to this grant program.

 My budget includes a lot of donated services and goods.
 Are they eligible?
 Close Open

-The donated goods and services are not eligible.
-They should not be included in the project budget.
+Many projects depend on contributed services and goods.
+They should not be included in the project budget, which is specifically cash expenses.
 You can explain in the application that you are receiving these goods and services, to show the full scope of your project.